 Healthy jumping and bouncing also help babies to gain leg muscle development.
 It appears as a form of healthy exercise to the child and enhances the sleep patterns.
 Apart from the physical benefits, jumping can appease your ears with your baby’s loud giggle and laughter as a jumper baby mostly enjoys this activity.

 The bottom line is babies need a jumper for balanced mental and physical progress, and investing in the best baby jumper will sure pay you off.

 At what age can babies use a jumper?

-To maximize a jumper’s benefits, parents must get a clear idea when a baby can indulge himself to a baby jumper.
+To maximize a jumper’s benefits, parents must get a clear idea when a baby can indulge himself in a baby jumper.
 There is no such specific age to start using a jumper.
-Initially, after the first 4 to 6 weeks, you can give your child a lovely toy that can be grasped within the little fingers.
+Initially, after the first 4 to 6 weeks, you can give your child a lovely baby toy that can be grasped within the little fingers.

 Many parents recommend 4 months and some other supports 6 months to be the appropriate age for the child to start using a jumper.
 But some prerequisites need to be considered, and they are:

 - When your child can hold the head or neck for several minutes without assistance, it is considered the proper time for a jumper.
 A 3 months old child can generally do so, but it varies from babies to babies.
 Some may attain this stage at 3 or 4 months, and others can take up to 6 months.
 Infants must be able to support the torso as well before using a jumper.